Road signs in Turkmenistan

-Road signs in Turkmenistan are similar to the road sign system of other post-Soviet states (e.g. Uzbekistan, Kazakhstan) that ensure that transport vehicles move safely and orderly, as well as to inform the participants of traffic built-in graphic icons.
-They generally conform to the Vienna Convention on Road Signs and Signals.
-Turkmenistan acceded to the Vienna Convention on Road Signs and Signals on June 14, 1993.
+Road signs in Turkmenistan are similar to the road sign system of other post-Soviet states.
+They generally conform to the Vienna Convention on Road Signs and Signals, to which Turkmenistan acceded on June 14, 1993.

-Road signs in Turkmenistan are based on the ГОСТ 10807-78 and ГОСТ 23457-86 Soviet standards (both of them are no longer valid in Russia) and are defined in Ýol hereketi we howpsuzlygy but with inscriptions in Turkmen language and in Latin script only.
-However, there are road signs in Turkmenistan that are similar in design to Turkish ones and the FHWA or Arial typeface is used.
 Road signs in Turkmenistan are a mix of post-Soviet and Turkish road sign systems.

-Road signs are divided into 7 categories:
+They are primarily based on the GOST 10807-78 and GOST 23457-86 Soviet standards but with inscriptions in Turkmen language and in Latin script only.
+They are also defined in Road Traffic and Safety (Ýol hereketi we howpsuzlygy).
+However, there are road signs in Turkmenistan that are similar in design to Turkish ones, where the FHWA or Arial typeface is used.